hecker-m/Unrestricted_Hartree_Fock/README.md

 with respect to potential preformed phases, either nematic, ferromagnetic, or charge-4e superconducting phases.

-(Code has not been maintained since 2021.)
+(Code has not been maintained or improved since 2021.)